verida/documentation/docs/concepts/data-sharing.md

 **Scenario:** _An application wants to create a secure collection of databases where the data is owned and controlled by the end user_

 **Example:** _A developer creates a decentralized game and wants to create a custom database of game metadata to store for the user.
-The game metadata can only be unlocked by the user via a consent sign in message in the Verida Vault_
+The game metadata can only be unlocked by the user via a consent sign in message in the Verida Wallet_

 **Assumptions:** _The data is proprietary to the application and a user is unlikely to want that data to be shared / used by other applications._

-Access to this data is typically “unlocked” in real time by sending a Connection Request to the user's Vault request to the user’s Vault, but the data isn’t visible by default in the Verida Vault.
+Access to this data is typically “unlocked” in real time by sending a Connection Request to the user's Vault request to the user’s Vault, but the data isn’t visible by default in the Verida Wallet.

 ### Developers